hack2skill/intel-oneAPI/README.md

 # LEAP

-Intel Hackathon Prototype Implementation for our LEAP Platform
+Intel® oneAPI Hackathon - Prototype Implementation for our LEAP Platform

 # A Brief of the Prototype: